Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 However, its wildlife exhibits are the main attraction as it is home to koalas, emus, wallabies, wombats and peacocks.
 A series of boardwalks make it easy to push a stroller and let young ones view the creatures up close in the enclosures.

 It’s free to visit Blackbutt Reserve but there’s payment for parking.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Blackbutt Reserve.
+For more information, read the Newy with Kids review of Blackbutt Reserve.

-The best spot though to see dolphins is to head north of Newcastle.
-Port Stephens is known as the dolphin capital of Australia, and you can take a dolphin watching cruise to see these friendly creatures up close.
+For a truly unforgettable experience, take a day trip north to Port Stephens, known as the Dolphin Capital of Australia.
+Here, you can treat the family to a special dolphin watching cruise to see these graceful creatures up close.
 Moonshadow Cruises and Imagine Cruises run dolphin and whale watching cruises from Nelson Bay in Port Stephens.

 Hunter Valley Wildlife Park